 A cluster is a set of nodes (physical or virtual machines) running Kubernetes agents, managed by the control plane.
 Kubernetes v1.21 supports clusters with up to 5000 nodes.
 More specifically, Kubernetes is designed to accommodate configurations that meet all of the following criteria:

 - No more than 100 pods per node

 You can scale your cluster by adding or removing nodes.
 The way you do this depends on how your cluster is deployed.

 To avoid running into cloud provider quota issues, when creating a cluster with many nodes, consider:

-- VM instances
+- Computer instances

 - In-use IP addresses

-When creating a cluster, existing salt scripts:
+When creating a cluster, you can (using custom tooling):

 - start and configure additional etcd instance